hanruihua/rda_ros/README.md

 - [ROS Noetic](https://wiki.ros.org/noetic)
 - [RDA_planner](https://github.com/hanruihua/RDA_planner)

+> [!NOTE]
-*Note: We recommend using Python 3.8 and Conda to manage Python environments, as some examples are based on CARLA.*
+> *We recommend using Python 3.8 and Conda to manage Python environments, as some examples are based on CARLA.*

 ## Test Environment